Holyrood Parternship PR in Scotland Makes Awards Shortlist

 * Driving a 21% increase in competitor registrations

 * Massively increasing hits to the U.S. Kids Golf website

-Dewey Crim, Chairman of the U.S. Kids Golf Foundation, said: “In addition to securing impressive coverage in national newspapers and television, Holyrood Partnership helped attract new participants.
+Dewey Crim, Chairman of the U.S. Kids Golf Foundation, said: “In addition to securing impressive coverage in national newspapers and television, Holyrood PR helped attract new participants.